Vegardhgr/SimplyType/README.md

 - [x] Not have a list that contains removed chars.
 Rather add a boolean to the tuple that states whether the char should be displayed.
 - [x] Rename box.tsx to typing.tsx.
 Move all logic that is not responsible for rendering the text nor handeling input, out of this component.
 - [ ] Place the words in a useState-variable to reduce fetch-calls on every rerender.
+- [ ] Do not retrieve all the words at once.
+Rather retrieve x amount of words at the beginning, and when y amount of words have been typed, retrieve x number of new words.